dmgolembiowski/docker-opencythrust-3.7/README.md

 - [twistedfall](https://github.com/twistedfall/opencv-rust)

 ### Roadmap

-> Integrate this Dockerfile build with one that supports Nvidia-GPU computing out of the box
+> Integrate this Dockerfile build with one that supports Nvidia-GPU computing out of the box <br />

-> Develop sections responsible for installing XCode and Android SDK binaries to support local builds and native cloud deployments
+> Develop sections responsible for installing XCode and Android SDK binaries to support local builds and native cloud deployments <br />

-> Maybe tying this build together with some additional helper-scripts that facilitate simpler integrations with Weld and PyO3
+> Maybe tying this build together with some additional helper-scripts that facilitate simpler integrations with Weld and PyO3 <br />